This website uses cookies to ensure you get the best experience on our website. Learn more

 Protecting the environment of Linyanti Reserve

-Consistent efforts towards the conservation of wildlife in the area are also carried out, including research on species on the IUCN Red List such as the African wild dog, elephant, lion and roan antelope.
-Arguably, a hot-topic in Botswana, Savuti Camp is no stranger to the human-elephant conflict around the country’s local communities.
-In an attempt to protect Botswana’s prime elephant population, the camp has facilitated and helped fund two MSc studies researching the challenges of this issue and the impact of elephants on vegetation, other animal species and local villages.
+Research is carried out on species on the IUCN Red List such as the African wild dog, elephant, lion and roan antelope.
+As Savuti Camp is no stranger to the human-elephant conflict, the camp has facilitated and helped fund two MSc studies researching the challenges of this issue and the impact of elephants on vegetation, other animal species and local villages.

 See more great sustainability projects in Botswana